 What to see in Andalusia?

-The beaches of Andalusia draw sun seekers year round, but this Andalusia road trip itinerary is about cultural exploration.
+The beaches of Andalusia draw sun seekers year round, especially the Malaga beach, but this Andalusia road trip itinerary is about cultural exploration.
 Here is a list of the main highlights of Andalusia and the things to do in the Andalusian cities.

 - Main start and finish of an Andalusia road trip itinerary